oliverde8/phpEtlBundle/README.md

             - get : {field: [0, 'uid']}
 ```

-## Executing a chain
+### Executing a chain

 ```sh
 ./bin/console etl:execute demo '[["test1"],["test2"]]' '{"opt1": "val1"}'
 ```

+The first argument is the input, depending on your chain it can be empty.
+The second are parameters that
+will be available in the context of each link in the chain.

-## Additional commands
+### Additional commands

-### Get a definition
+#### Get a definition
 ```sh
 ./bin/console etl:get-definition demo
 ```

 ## TODO
 - Separate the easy admin section in an other bundle.
+Maybe not necessery.
-- Add possibility to create etl chains from the interface
+- Add possibility to create etl chains definitions from the interface.
 - Add the possibility to queue an execution.